AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

-# Introduction   (modify)
+# Introduction
 As job hunting becomes increasingly difficult, I began to wonder if I could use data to help improve my chances, ultimately leading to this project.
 By analyzing historical layoff data, I aim to identify key factors leading to workforce reductions and help candidates make informed decisions.

 🔍 SQL queries?
-Check them out here: [Project_queries](https://github.com/AJ-Carp/Data-Science-Job-Analysis-Project/tree/main/Project_queries)
+Check them out here: [Project_queries](https://github.com/AJ-Carp/Data-Science-Job-Analysis-Project/tree/main/Project_queries) (change this link)

 # Background
 Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.